Overnight fire kills 100 animals at Indianapolis pet store

 INDIANAPOLIS (AP) — An estimated 100 animals died when an overnight fire filled an Indianapolis pet store with thick smoke and deadly gases, fire officials said.

-It took firefighters about an hour to extinguish the blaze at Uncle Bills Pet Center on Monday night because they had difficulty accessing the fire in the building’s back roof area, the Indianapolis Fire Department said.
+It took firefighters about an hour to extinguish the blaze at Uncle Bill’s Pet Center on Monday night because they had difficulty accessing the fire in the building’s back roof area, the Indianapolis Fire Department said.

 After dousing flames that had filled the building with thick, black smoke, crews discovered “what can only be described as a horrible tragedy” inside, with about 40 dogs, 25 parakeets, rabbits and other animals dead from smoke inhalation, Battalion Chief Rita Reith said in a news release.